Eleveres/simple_sockets/README.md

 * buffer: the buffer to fill up with the received data
 * len: the requested amount of bytes to receive before the function returns
-* addr: a pointer to a sockaddr structure that will be filled with the information of the sender, this paramter will be ignored when using a socket in a connected mode (probably TCP)
+* addr: a pointer to a sockaddr structure that will be filled with the information of the sender, this paramter will be ignored when using a socket in a connected mode (TCP)
-* addr_len: a pointer to a socklen_t element that will be replaced with the size of addr, this paramter will be ignored when using a socket in a connected mode (probably TCP)
+* addr_len: a pointer to a socklen_t element that will be replaced with the size of addr, this paramter will be ignored when using a socket in a connected mode (TCP)

 Return value:
 * a boolean value indicating if the operation has succeed or failed